osprey-dcs/zest/README.md

 The board is designed in KiCAD 8.0.
 The original Zest board can be found at https://github.com/BerkeleyLab/Zest , which use gEDA and PADS for the schematic and layout design.
 The v1.2 is purposefully use the exact same traces/via/zone as v1.1.
+The history and credit of the board can be found in the [boardhistoryandcredit](./boardhistoryandcredit)

 ## Except